WoodardEric/Medea-Music-Player/README.md

 Also: Make sure to set up the environment variable how he shows in the video.

-4)clone portaudio
+4) clone portaudio
 https://github.com/PortAudio/portaudio

-5)Follow his guide to build
+5) Follow his guide to build
 http://files.portaudio.com/docs/v19-doxydocs/compile_windows.html
 skip step 3 and do step 4